chamaldesilva/LinkedinAuth/README.md

 # LinkedinAuth
-LinkedIn login APP for React-Native or Expo 💡
+LinkedIn auth modal for React Native

-Before you run the project you should place your CLIENT_ID and SECRET_CODE inside the given code.
+Before you run the project you should place your own CLIENT_ID and SECRET_CODE.
-This will show up your email, first and last name, profile picture in the same screen.
+This will take and return your email, first and last name, profile picture.
-Please install the react-native-linkedin and axios library before you run the code.

-created by dzilva ☀
+created by chamaldesilva ☀